fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =
+* Fixed: Added missing clearings to some checkout sections which were allowing overlapping fields.

 = 1.2.2 - 2021-07-06 =
 * Fixed: Gift message not displaying on emails when the option "display as part of order details table" was checked